 string, das_string, struct, pointers, references, block, lambda, function pointer, array, table, tuple, variant, iterator, bitfield

-all daScript’s types are initialized with zero memory by default.
+All daScript’s types are initialized with zeroed memory by default.

 let a = 123 // decimal, integer let u = 123u // decimal, unsigned integer let h = 0x0012 // hexadecimal, unsigned integer let o = 075 // octal, unsigned integer let a = int2(123, 124) // two integers type let u = uint2(123u, 124u) // two unsigned integer type